 The diagram illustrates the architecture of FlexiDesk, a system designed to facilitate the tracking and booking of co-working spaces.
 At the top, it depicts the interaction between users and the system through two primary interfaces: a Mobile App and a Web App.
 Users can utilize the mobile app to list, search, and book co-working spaces, as well as to receive real-time updates and information.
 The mobile app sends tracking and booking data requests to the backend and receives corresponding responses via the internet.
 Meanwhile, the web app is typically used by administrators or managers to verify users, manage the system, and gain insights into co-working space usage and analytics.
 This web app also communicates over the internet, exchanging user and analytics data with the system.

-At the core of the system is FlexiDesk, which is composed of a front end and a back end.
+At the core of the system is FlexiDesk, which will composed of a front end and a back end.
 The front end, developed using HTML, Bootstrap, JavaScript, and CSS, serves as the user interface for both the web and mobile applications.
 It is responsible for sending user requests to the back end and displaying the corresponding responses.
 The back end handles all the critical system operations.
 It consists of several components: storage for managing files and media, a database for storing structured data such as bookings and user profiles, an API that serves as the communication bridge between front and back end, cloud messaging to deliver notifications and updates, and authentication & authorization services to ensure secure user access and data protection.

 The diagram captures a comprehensive flow of data and functionality within FlexiDesk, demonstrating how users interact with the platform through the apps and how those interactions are processed and managed by the underlying system infrastructure.